frontity-demos/2020-06-jsnation-workshop/README.md

 };
 ```

 Now our header is contained within a nice light grey background.
 But notice the white border around it.
-Let's fix that by applying a basic reset to our `<Global>` component.
+Let's fix that by applying a basic CSS reset to our `<Global>` component.

 ```jsx
 // File: /packages/jsnation-theme/src/theme-files/index.js